amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 point() // 0 -1 true
 {% endcodeblock %}

 Notice line 5 and 6 we get the expected results.
-The ES5 example didn't work because we have to check for `undefined` first, since `false`, `null`, `undefined` and `0` are falsy values.
+The ES5 example didn't work.
+We have to check for `undefined` first since `false`, `null`, `undefined` and `0` are falsy values.
 We can get away with numbers:

 {% codeblock lang:js mark:3-4,8-9 ES5 %}
 function point(x, y, isFlag){